sympy/sympy/doc/src/modules/simplify/hyperexpand.rst

            &= -\exp\left(i \pi\right) w \\
            &= w

 and indeed get back :math:`w`.
+(In case of branched functions we have to be aware of branch cuts.
+In that case we take :math:`w` to be a positive real number and check the formula.
+If what we have found works for positive :math:`w`, then just replace :func:`exp` inside any branched function by :func:`exp\_polar` and what we get is right for `all` :math:`w`.)
 Hence we can write the formula as

 .. math ::
    C(g(w)) = g(w) \cdot {}_{1}F_{2}\left.\left(